Landozo/LumiaExpansionPacks/OtherChanges/LandoFeedback.md

 ## My GLM Setup (100% Success Rate)
 - GLM Native reasoning is working 100% of the time with:
-1. My think toggle at the start of the preset
+1. My new think toggle at the start of the preset ON
-2. Request reasoning on, maximum effort, **NO SRW**, deepseek formatting, CoT Zipbomb (System)
+2. Request reasoning on, maximum effort, **NO SRW**, deepseek formatting, single user post proc, CoT Zipbomb (System), /think toggle on
 3. .85 Temperature, .93 Top P, 40 Top-K, 1.05 Rep Penalty
 4. 3 Added lines to CoT Zipbomb above (CoT Adherence CoT Zipbomb changes)
 5. Edited /think above (Fixing /think)

+---

+I'm tired, boss